 Animal Feeding

 The rats were fed on standard rat chow.
-The Jatropha aconitifolia and Colocasia esculenta extract was made to provide 0.11mg/day iron to the rats.
+The Jatropha aconitifolia and Colocasia esculenta extract was made to provide 0.11mg/day of iron to the rats.
 The study lasted for 22 days.
-A 7-day acclimatization, a 2-day inducing of anemia and a 14-day feeding trial.
+A 7-day acclimatization, a 2-day inducing of anemia, and a 14-day feeding trial.
 The extract was administered orally through drinking water bottles ad libitum for 14 days.
-Commercial hematinic- ferrous sulphate was used as control.
-Group 1 was fed rat chow alone, group 2 rat chow and ferrous sulphate, group 3 rat chow with Jatropha aconitifolia extract and group 4 rat chow with Colocasia esculenta extract.
+Commercial hematinic-ferrous sulfate was used as a control.
+Group 1 was fed rat chow alone, group 2 rat chow and ferrous sulphate, group 3 rat chow with Jatropha aconitifolia extract, and group 4 rat chow with Colocasia esculenta extract.
 The weights of animals were recorded each day.
 Daily food intake and extract were recorded to calculate nutrient intake.

 Diet Composition

-The extract obtained from 100g Jatropha aconitifolia and Colocasia esculenta with 100ml of water.
-During acclimatization period the least quantity of water taken by a rat per day was 5 ml.
-The recommended iron for rat per day as 0.l11 mg/day.
-The extract was made such that 5 ml of extract was obtained by dividing the value of nutrient obtained by 100ml.
+The extract was obtained from 100g Jatropha aconitifolia and Colocasia esculenta with 100ml of water.
+During the acclimatization period, the least quantity of water taken by a rat per day was 5 ml.
+The recommended iron for rats per day is 0.l11 mg/day.
+The extract was made such that 5 ml of extract was obtained by dividing the value of the nutrient obtained by 100 ml.
 Using dilution of standard solution equation C1V1 = C2V2

 Where C1= Initial concentration, C2= Final Concentration, V1=Initial volume, V2= Final volume.